diez/diez/README.md

 This is the monorepo for Diez.

-## Running example projects in "live" mode
+## Running example projects in hot mode

 Be sure to get set up for development by following the instructions in our [contributing guidelines](CONTRIBUTING.md).